 Capital City is one of over 100 public charter schools in Washington, D.C.
 As a charter school, we have a great deal of autonomy.
 We develop our own curriculum, manage our own budget, secure and manage our own facility, and determine our own staffing model and personnel policies.
 We welcome the accountability that comes with our autonomy: we believe it is important that publicly funded schools demonstrate compliance and results.

 Capital City is a 501(c)(3) nonprofit organization led by a Board of Trustees and authorized and monitored by the D.C.
 Public Charter School Board.
-During the 2017-2018 school year, the D.C.
-Public Charter School Board will oversee the 120 public charter schools, operated by 66 nonprofits, around the District.
-Public charter schools now serve approximately 46% (over 41,500 students) of all public school students in Washington, D.C.
+During the 2021-2022 school year, the D.C.
+Public Charter School Board will oversee 133 public charter schools, operated by 68 nonprofits, around the District.
+Public charter schools now serve nearly half (43,857 students) of all public school students in Washington, D.C.

 For more information on Washington D.C. charter schools, please visit: